litmuschaos/litmus-docs/website/docs/faq.md

 Currently, the MongoDB instance is not HA, we can install the MongoDB operator along with mongo to achieve HA.
 This MongoDB CRD allows for specifying the desired size and version as well as several other advanced options.
 Along with the Mongodb operator, we will use the MongoDB sts with PV to add the persistence.

-### Can I create workflows without using dashboard?
+### Can I create chaos scenarios without using dashboard?

 Currently, you can’t.
 But we are working on it.
 Shortly we will publish samples for doing this via API/SDK and litmusctl.

 ### Does Litmusctl support actions that are currently performed from the portal dashboard?

-For now, you can create agents and projects, also you can get the agents and project details by using litmusctl.
+For now, you can createchaos delegates and projects, also you can get thechaos delegates and project details by using litmusctl.
 To know more about litmusctl please refer to the [documentation of litmusctl](https://github.com/litmuschaos/litmusctl/blob/master/Usage.md).

-### What is the minimum system requirement to run Portal and agent together?
+### What is the minimum system requirement to run Portal andchaos delegate together?

 To run LitmusPortal you need to have a minimum of 1 GiB memory and 1 core of CPU free.